roydegeest/rakwireless-docs/docs/en-us/quick-start/rak2245-stamp/accessing-your-gateway/README.md

 />

 ::: tip Note:
-Connect to this Wi-Fi SSID by using \"**rakwireless**\" as the default password.
+:pencil: Connect to this Wi-Fi SSID by using \"**rakwireless**\" as the default password.
 The default IP address of the LoRaWAN® Gateway's Wi-Fi is **`192.168.230.1`**.
 Take note of this IP address as this will be needed in connecting via SSH.
 :::

 ## 2. Via the Ethernet port on the Raspberry Pi 3B+